lehuyducanh/CelestiaNodeBot/README.md

 ## Usage

-1. Add the bot to your Telegram account
+1. Add the bot to your Telegram Group, example group with bot: https://t.me/CelestiaTrackingwithBrian
 2. Send the Node ID (starting with "12D3" and 52 characters long) to the bot
 3. The bot will display the node information